HiveCase/layered-representation-of-images/README.md

 - **(b) Depth order:** layers are sorted near → far so they can be composited back correctly and slid apart for parallax.
 - **(c) Intrinsic appearance split:** each layer can be decomposed into **albedo** (base color) and **shading** (illumination) for relighting.

-The defining design choice is that it is a **modular pipeline of frozen, pretrained models** every stage is an off-the-shelf expert model wired together with classical geometry and compositing.
+The defining design choice is that it is a **modular pipeline of frozen, pretrained models**, where every stage is an off-the-shelf pretrained model wired together with classical geometry and compositing.
 This makes the system transparent, debuggable, and swappable: each stage can be replaced with an alternative backend via a single config flag.

 ---